HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

   path: /assets/img/HTB/CozyHosting/test.png
   alt: Post thumbnail
 ---
+{% comment %}
 ![HTB-CozyHosting](/assets/img/HTB/CozyHosting/Logo2.jpg){: width="2400" height="1200" }
+This is a private note for myself.
+It will not appear in the generated post.
+{% endcomment %}
 #HTB CozyHosting — Walkthrough

 CozyHosting is a Linux box on HackTheBox that chains a Spring Boot (Java framework) Actuator misconfiguration into session hijacking, OS command injection, and a final privilege escalation via a `sudo` misconfiguration on `ssh`.
 Here's how I worked through it.